-Aboriginal Health Council of South Australia Limited (AHCSA) is the peak body representing Aboriginal community controlled health and substance misuse services in South Australia at a state and national level.
+Aboriginal Health Council of South Australia Limited (AHCSA) is the peak body representing Aboriginal community-controlled health and substance misuse services in South Australia at state and national levels.

 Our primary role is to be the ‘health voice’ for all Aboriginal people in South Australia.
 We achieve this by advocating for the community and supporting workers with appropriate Aboriginal health programs based on a holistic perspective of health.